maheshgudi/moviedb/README.md

 ### `/admin/`

 ##### Returns
-Used to login into the Django admin panel.
+Login into the Django admin panel.
 All models are registered in the admin page.

-### `api/register/`
+### `POST api/register/`

 ##### Expects

-Following JSON Fields
+Add following JSON Fields in the POST Body.

 ```
 {